crums-io/skipledger/docs/mrsl_manual.md

 ### Use Model

 Morsels originate from ledger owners, but morph once in the wild, as they're lumped together, or sliced and diced with redactions (coming features), etc. Exactly how these tamper proof files are to be disseminated, is left open.
-Let's illustrate the "trust model" by a hypothetical example:
+Let's illustrate the "trust model" using a hypothetical example:

 Say, you have a morsel.
 It's a tamper proof window into a historical ledger.
 Yes, you can verify that it hasn't been tampered with (by the fact mrsl loads it without a fuss).